akostrik/CPP_module_42/01/README.md

 HumanB must have a pointer to a Weapon since the field is not set at creation time, and the weapon can be NULL (here HumanB has `Weapon* weaponPTR` attribut).

-On the both cases we can change the type of the weapon.
+In the both cases we can change the type of the weapon.